dustinian/Adventures/ngs_venture_land_games_suggestions.md

 ###Goal

-Drive positive reviews on DriveThruRPG.
+Increase Core Rulebook sales.

 ###Objectives

-Encourage gamers to review NGS by:
+Encourage purchases by allowing kickstarter backers to leave positive reviews.

-* __Sending a voucher__ for a free copy of the rules through DriveThruRPG.
+* __Send a voucher__ for a free copy of the rules through DriveThruRPG to all Kickstarter backers.
-* __Sending out an update__ on [Kickstarter](http://www.kickstarter.com) encouraging users to claim the PDF and review it!
+* __Send out an update__ on [Kickstarter](http://www.kickstarter.com) encouraging users to claim the PDF and review it!

 ###Itemized, Estimated Cost